Program Details

 As a student, you can focus your studies in a particular area by adding one or a combination of two concentrations:

-- Computational Analysis; Economic Data Science
+- Economic Data Science

 - Financial Economics